labex-labs/labex-cheatsheets/docs/cheatsheets/en/sqlite.md

   <BaseQuizOption value="D">Creates a unique index</BaseQuizOption>

   <BaseQuizAnswer>
-    `INTEGER PRIMARY KEY AUTOINCREMENT` creates an integer column that automatically increments for each new row and serves as the primary key.
+    <code>INTEGER PRIMARY KEY AUTOINCREMENT</code> creates an integer column that automatically increments for each new row and serves as the primary key.
 This ensures each row has a unique identifier.
   </BaseQuizAnswer>
 </BaseQuiz>